schneider7/GitHooks/README.md

 If you have two repos with webhooks pointed at the same location (`.../git_hooks`) , and you make a change that triggers a hook, then GitHooks will know which repo the change came from (by parsing the webhook sent) and it will only modify that specific repo.
 This prevents, for example, a change on issue #3 of Repo_1 from editing the labels on issue #3 of Repo_2, or similar issues. **It also prevents any changes from occurring (i.e. being initiated by GitHooks) on repos that the user of this engine chooses not to consider "active"** (as defined in the above .rb file).

 If you've mounted the engine properly, GitHooks will listen to GitHub webhooks whenever your Rails app is active, at the URL you specify.

-  Note: If the logs show `Authentication error` or `401: Bad credentials` errors, [your environment variables might need to be refreshed](https://stackoverflow.com/questions/29289833/environment-variables-cached-in-rails-config).
-This happened to me several times during development.

 ## Notes